 The vetala’s opposition grows increasingly violent as Nada nears the book’s conclusion, and with the help of two colleagues, struggles to decipher its climactic secret, which would allow her to exorcise the demon at last – freeing not only the mysterious man whom he has possessed for centuries, but also, perhaps, her own imprisoned and forgotten love.
 Suspenseful and unforgettable, Phillip Ernest’s debut novel captures the most universal elements of human experience – even the monsters we face.

-Born in 1970, Phillip Ernest grew up in New Liskeard, Ontario.
-Fleeing home at fifteen, he lived on Toronto’s skid row until he was twenty-eight.
-He learned Sanskrit from the book Teach Yourself Sanskrit, and later earned a BA in South Asian Studies from the University of Toronto and a PhD in Sanskrit from Cambridge University.
-Besides two articles and a book review in the Annals of the Bhandarkar Oriental Research Institute, this is his first publication.
+Born in 1970, Phillip Ernest grew up in Northern Ontario.
+Fleeing home at the age of fifteen, he lived on Toronto’s skid row until he was twenty-eight.
+He learned Sanskrit from the book Teach Yourself Sanskrit, and later earned a BA in South Asian Studies from the University of Toronto and a PhD in Sanskrit from Cambridge University, with a dissertation on the Sanskrit epic Mahabharata.
+Marrying a woman from Pune, India, in 2006, he lived in that city until 2016, working first in the Bhandarkar Oriental Research Institute, then as a writer and editor at Dilip Oak Academy.
+His second novel, The Far Himalaya, was published in 2018 by Linda Leith Publishing.
 He lives with his wife in Bengaluru, India.
-[Photo: David Ernest]